airbus-cert/skyblue.team/content/posts/delegate-krbtgt.md

 ## Ask TGT for SA-TEST-01

-First of all, We will ask a TGT for the service account, the only secret we need is the hash or password of this service account:
+First of all, we will ask a TGT for the service account, the only secret we need is the hash or password of this service account:

 ```text
 c:\work\dev\Rubeus\Rubeus\bin\Debug>Rubeus.exe asktgt /user:SA-TEST-01 /domain:COSMOS /dc:127.0.0.1 /password:test /outfile:sa_tgt